-Research also confirms that this 'invisible segment of society is increasing.
+Research also confirms that this 'invisible' segment of society is increasing.
 The Council to Homeless People (chp.org.au) says there was a nine per cent rise in the older homeless population in Australia in the three years prior to 2015.
-The reasons for this, says the council, include: the size of our aged population is growing at a faster rate than ever; there's a chronic shortage of affordable housing in capital number of older people renting; and upward pressure on rent prices can leave an older person at risk of losing their
+The reasons for this, says the council, include: the size of our aged population is growing at a faster rate than ever; there's a chronic shortage of affordable housing in capital cities; there's been an increase in the number of older people renting; and upward pressure on rent prices can leave an older person at risk of losing their lease.